learn-co-students/python-defining-functions-readme-data-science-intro-000/README.md

 # Functions in Python

 As we learn to accomplish more and more with our code, we want the ability to reuse our code to help us solve different problems.
-Functions allow to do just that.
+Functions allow us to do just that.
 They also also give us the ability to name a sequence of operations, thus making our code expressive.
 Let's see how this works, and why something like this is useful.

 ### Our problem so far